ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 **Static analysis and mappings:** For dicts, static type checking is less precise than with sequences because the set of keys is not always known through type hints (unless using `TypedDict` or specific `Literal` keys).
 However, if you use something like `TypedDict` or `Mapping[str, X]`, a type checker can ensure the values you capture are of the expected type `X`.
 Pattern matching shines in expressiveness rather than static type rigor for mappings.
 If you have a fixed schema for a dict, pattern matching can clearly express the shape, and a tool like mypy can check that you at least treat captured values consistently with their annotated types.
 (For truly fixed keys, a dataclass or custom class might be a better fit, which leads us to class patterns.)

 ## Class Patterns

 Class patterns allow you to match objects of a specific class and extract their attributes.
-They use a syntax reminiscent of calling a constructor, but _no object is actually created in a case pattern_--instead, Python checks the subject is an instance of that class and then pulls out specified attributes.
+They use a syntax reminiscent of calling a constructor, but no object is actually created in a case pattern--instead, Python checks the subject is an instance of that class and then pulls out specified attributes.
 This is a form of _structured binding_ or deconstruction for user-defined types.

 The basic form is `ClassName(attr1=subpattern1, attr2=subpattern2, ...)`.